Uneven Tone Not Shifting?Before Uneven Tone Not Shifting?After

 Complication Description

-Recurrence In cases of post-inflammatory hyperpigmentation (PIH), ongoing skin inflammation can result in pigmentation to persist and worsen over time.
-Even after successful treatment, hyperpigmentation may reappear if the underlying cause is not addressed and proper sun protection practices are not followed
+Recurrence Recurrence of PIH can occur if skin inflammation persists, causing pigmentation to worsen over time.
+Even after treatment, it may return if the underlying cause is not addressed and sun protection is neglected

-Scarring Scarring can occur, primarily as a result of post-inflammatory hyperpigmentation.
-When the skin is repeatedly injured, irritated, or exposed to sunlight without protection, the risk of deeper and longer-lasting pigmentation rises, resulting in uneven skin texture and tone.
-In some cases, this could be more difficult to treat than the original hyperpigmentation.
-Acne-related hyperpigmentation may indicate deeper scarring, requiring more intensive treatment
+Scarring Scarring can develop, often due to PIH.
+Repeated skin injury, irritation, or unprotected sun exposure increases the risk of deeper, long-lasting pigmentation, leading to uneven texture and tone.
+In some cases, this may be harder to treat than the original hyperpigmentation.
+Acne-related pigmentation can also signal deeper scarring, requiring more intensive treatment

-Texture Changes Texture changes in hyperpigmentation occur when the skin becomes uneven, rough, or raised as a result of inflammation or injury.
-These changes often accompany dark spots, particularly when the healing process is hampered by factors like picking at wounds or sun exposure.
-The combination of discolouration and irregular texture can make hyperpigmentation more visible
+Texture Changes Texture changes occur when inflammation or injury causes the skin to become uneven, rough, or raised.
+These changes often accompany dark spots, especially when healing is disrupted by picking or sun exposure.
+Discoloration and irregular texture together can make hyperpigmentation more noticeable

-Treatment-Related Treatment like microdermabrasion, chemical peels, and laser therapy carry risks such as scarring, infection, or worsened pigmentation if not performed correctly or without proper aftercare.
-Furthermore, if applied inconsistently or without professional guidance, both topical treatments and procedures can result in uneven skin tone, and allergic reactions to topical ingredients can aggravate the skin, exacerbating hyperpigmentation
+Treatments Treatments like microdermabrasion, chemical peels, and laser therapy can risk scarring, infection, or worsened pigmentation if not done correctly or without proper aftercare.
+Inconsistent application or lack of professional guidance with topical treatments and procedures may cause uneven skin tone, while allergic reactions can further irritate the skin and worsen hyperpigmentation

-Underlying Health Conditions Underlying health conditions can be associated with a variety of pigmentation changes, most notably disruptions in melanin production.
-Inflammatory conditions such as acne, eczema, and psoriasis can cause post-inflammatory hyperpigmentation.
-Hormonal imbalances, such as those seen during pregnancy or with the use of birth control, can result in melasma.
-Addison's disease, a disorder of the adrenal glands, causes widespread skin darkening due to increased adrenocorticotropic hormone (ACTH).
-Insulin resistance in polycystic ovary syndrome (PCOS) can cause dark patches, particularly on the neck and armpits.
-Furthermore, certain metabolic or genetic conditions, such as hemochromatosis or Peutz-Jeghers syndrome, can cause an increase in pigmentation
+Underlying Health Conditions Underlying health conditions can lead to pigmentation changes, primarily by disrupting melanin production.
+Inflammatory skin conditions like acne, eczema, and psoriasis can cause PIH.
+Hormonal imbalances, such as those during pregnancy or from birth control, may trigger melasma.
+Addison's disease increases adrenocorticotropic hormone (ACTH), leading to widespread skin darkening.
+Insulin resistance in PCOS often causes dark patches on the neck and armpits.
+Additionally, metabolic and genetic conditions like hemochromatosis and Peutz-Jeghers syndrome can contribute to increased pigmentation

-Psychosocial Psychosocial impacts of hyperpigmented areas, particularly those that are prominent or widespread, can lead to feelings of self-consciousness and low self-esteem.
-People may experience anxiety, depression, or emotional distress as a result of how their skin appears.
-Some people may avoid social situations, outdoor activities, or wearing clothing that reveals the affected areas, which can reduce quality of life and self-expression
+Psychosocial Psychosocial impacts of hyperpigmentation, especially when prominent or widespread, can lead to self-consciousness and low self-esteem.
+Many experience anxiety, depression, or emotional distress due to their skin's appearance.
+Some may avoid social interactions, outdoor activities, or clothing that exposes affected areas, impacting self-expression and quality of life